Read or Die: Novel Volume 2

 Yomiko and Nenene, in attendance for the opening of possibly the largest bookstore in the world, "Babel Books," become accidentally entwined in a surprise terrorist attack, orchestrated by Red, Inc. While the plot takes a backseat to Yomiko and Nenene's budding friendship, the second installment introduces Yomiko's companion and the on-call mercenary for the American troops hired by the British Library, Drake Anderson, as well as the powerful, elusive Mr. Gentleman in the flesh - the source of Great Britain as a global superpower.

 The most climatic moment occurs as Yomiko leaps out of harm's way with Nenene secured in her arms, dangling from a roll of toilet paper forty stories above ground.
 In the end, Yomiko defeats the terrorists and emerges from the ruined building mostly unscathed, overjoyed to be reunited with an elated Nenene.
 Once more, Yomiko leaves Nenene behind, returning home to pay her respects to the shrine of her ex-lover, Donny.

 Characters

 British Library

-The British Library is an institution devoted to the promotion of literacy and the greater glory of the British Empire.
-More than a mere library, the British Library is a powerful political organization with branches all over the world.
+The British Library is an institution devoted to the promotion of literacy.
+The British Library is a political organization with branches all over the world.
 The organization is led by Gentleman (ジェントルメン, Jentorumen), an old man of extreme longevity and the power behind the throne of the British Empire.

 The British Library Special Operations Division (大英図書館 特殊工作部, Daiei-toshokan Tokushu-kousakubu) is the secret enforcement branch of the British Library.
 Based in a giant underground complex concealed beneath the Great Court at the British Museum, the Special Operations Division employs a number of agents with special powers and runs operations all over the world to fight book-related crime and terrorism, and to acquire rare works for the Library.
 Their slogan is "Peace to the books of the world, an iron hammer to those who would abuse them, and glory and wisdom to the British Empire!"